Kpable/kpable.github.io/_games/mclscal/mclscal.md

 ---
-title: Example Game
+title: MCLSCal
-subtitle: (Kpable Games)
+subtitle: (Roc Hack Hackathon)
 layout: project
 description: |
   An example game to test a new site directory structure.
 Currently in development.